 Moreover, everything about engagement design should be intuitive and user-friendly, working together to facilitate a common goal: reinforcing to the potential customer how your product or service will benefit their business.
 In order for your engagements to standout, you can utilize accent walls to direct customer traffic to specific areas of your exhibit.
 Accent lighting is also a great way to capture your audience’s attention and guide them toward a designated area of your exhibit.
 In-laid carpet or other flooring options with a path through the exhibit defined by two different colors also will lead visitors in the direction you want them to go.

-Creating a unique spin on a nostalgic engagement, such as Plinko or an old-fashioned prize wheel, will reinforce your value proposition while giving visitors the chance to let their hair down and have some fun.
+Creating a unique spin on a nostalgic engagement, such as Plinko or an old-fashioned prize wheel, will reinforce your value proposition while giving visitors the chance to let their hair down and have some fun with trade show games.
 For this type of zoned engagement, look for ways to incorporate your company or brand message into your design, regardless if its product focused or educational.

 The goal of any engagement is to get people connecting with your brand.
 Using unique signage, fabrics and new textures can help create an aesthetically pleasing and zoned engagement, providing an exceptional experience for event attendees.